 Court Imposes Death Sentence For Gen. Musharraf, And Pakistan's Army Balks

 A special court in Pakistan has sentenced Gen. Pervez Musharraf — the country's former military leader — to death for high treason.
-The unprecedented punishment isn't likely to be carried out: Musharraf was tried in absentia because he now lives in Dubai, the United Arab Emirates.
+The unprecedented punishment isn't likely to be carried out: Musharraf was tried in absentia because he now lives in Dubai, United Arab Emirates.
 But Pakistan's military is criticizing the ruling, saying it has caused a "lot of pain and anguish" in its ranks.

 "Due legal process seems to have been ignored," says Armed Forces spokesperson Maj.
 Gen. Asif Ghafoor, after the court issued a death sentence to the former army chief.
 In a statement released via Twitter, Ghafoor added that someone who "served the country for over 40 years, fought wars for the defense of the country can surely never be a traitor."